-The opening of the vagina is between the urethra, through which urine leaves the body, and the anus.
+The vaginal opening is the only part of the vagina visible outside the body.
+It is between the urethra, where urine leaves the body, and the anus.

 The hymen is a thin layer of tissue that surrounds and partially covers the vaginal opening.
-Sexual intercourse or exercise can stretch or tear it.
+Sexual intercourse or exercise may stretch or tear it.

 The cervix connects the uterus to the vagina.
 A small hole in the cervix allows menstrual blood and sperm to pass through.
 During childbirth, the cervix dilates.